Product Pricing About Careers Blog Alpha Talk to us ⬇ Download Alpha Build

 Same speed as Autopilot, with one 15-second comprehension check before applying any non-trivial diff containing concepts you haven't yet demonstrated.
 Pass and merge.

-Default for · real work in unfamiliar code · the bulk of your day
+default for · real work in unfamiliar code · the bulk of your day

 03 / Coach

 You write.
+It questions.

 The agent withholds.
 Reviews your code, points to bugs, asks Socratic questions.
 Refuses to fix things for you.
 Heaviest skill-graph updates, deepest learning per minute.

-Default for · onboarding · weekly fly-solo · deload weeks · interview prep
+default for · onboarding · weekly fly-solo · deload weeks · interview prep

 02 · the skill graph